aaronfury/azure-vm-vmstartstop/README.md

 3. Set a tag on the VMs you want to auto-start/stop.
   - Tag name: "VMAutoStartStop" (can be changed using a parameter or updating the default value in the script)
   - Tag value: `<start time>,<stop time>,<weekly schedule>` where:
     - *start time* is a valid time format (7AM, 7:05 AM, 13:30).
-Can also be set to "None" to disable auto-start
+Can also be set to "None" to disable auto-start.
     - *stop time* is a valid time format (8PM, 8:05 AM, 1:30).
 Can also be set to "None" to disable auto-stop.
     - *weekly schedule* is a string of abbreviated days ("Su","M","Tu","W","Th","F","Sa") or day ranges (M-F, Tu-Th) separated by periods.
 You can mix days and date ranges: M.T.Th-Sa